gazecube/Marmelade/README.md

 - Locally-documented bridge protocol so the browser backend can be replaced without rewriting the Motif frontend.

 ## Platform status

+Linux is the main development platform, and currently works perfectly.
+*BSD currently is untested.
+macOS is currently untested, likely will not work, as I am not aware of anyone actively using Motif apps on the platform.
+Windows is unsupported, and likely will never be supported, as it has no Motif implementation that I'm aware of, and has been going downhill since 2012 at *least*.

+HaikuOS will likely get its' own frontend down the line, since it lacks a good GUI music-streaming application.

 GNU/Linux is the primary tested platform.
 The native side is written against C99/POSIX, Xt, Motif, X11, and Xpm rather than a Linux-specific GUI stack.
 Other UNIX-like systems are an intended target, but BSD compatibility has not yet been verified.